 Assessments of capacity must always be made on an individual basis and decision and time specific.
-The principles of the Mental Capacity Act 2005 (see MCA guidance) must be applied.
+The principles of the Mental Capacity Act must be applied.
 Assumptions should not be made due to the existence of a particular condition.

 10.1 Adults without mental capacity